Ghosts/medium-feed/README.md

 # Medium-Feed

-A simple utility to get article objects for any Medium user.
+A simple & small utility to get article objects for any Medium user.

 Minified size: _2KB_